Justintime50/github-archive/README.md

 1. Run `cp .config.example .config` and edit the values to your liking.
 1. For private repos, you must have an SSH key generated on your local machine and added to Github.

-### Automating SSH Key Prompt on macOS (optional)
+### Automating SSH Key Prompt (optional)

-To allow the script to run continuosly without requiring your SSH passphrase, you'll need to add your SSH key to the SSH agent.
+To allow the script to run continuosly without requiring your SSH passphrase, you'll need to add your passphrase to the SSH agent.

 ```bash
 ssh-add -K ~/.ssh/id_rsa